-- a.
-Fire Protection: The Cameron Park Fire Protection District (Fire Authority) provides fire protection to the site.
-The project is in a developed part of the County and because no new residential structures are being proposed as a part of this project, it is unlikely that the approval of the project would result in the need for additional fire personnel or facilities.
-The fire department would review any future improvement plans at the time of grading and/or building permit submittal to ensure compliance with applicable fire safety requirements.
-As proposed, there would be no impact as a result of project approval. - b.
-Police Protection: Police services would continue to be provided by the El Dorado County Sheriff's Office (EDSO).
-The proposed project does not include any development or construction, and any future residential construction is not expected to significantly increase demand for law enforcement protection.
-There would be no impact as a result of project approval. - c-e.
+- b.
+Police Protection: Police protection services would be provided by the El Dorado County Sheriff's Office.
+The project does not propose any residential development or construction at this time.
+Future development of residential uses on the proposed parcels is not anticipated to create a significant increase in demand of law enforcement protection.
+Any potential impacts would be less than significant. - c-e.
 Schools, Parks, and Other Public Facilities: There are no components of the proposed project that would include any permanent population-related increases that would substantially contribute to increased demand on schools, parks, or other public facilities that would result in the need for new or expanded facilities.
 There would be no impact as a result of project approval.

-Finding: The project does not propose any new development or construction.
-As such, the project would not result in a significant increase of public services for the project.
-For this public services category, there would be no impact as a result of project approval.
+The project does not propose any new residential development or construction.
+As such, the project would not be anticipated to result in a significant increase of public services to the project.
+Any potential impacts would be less than significant.